nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ### pip

-If Nicotine+ is not packaged for your system, it can be installed using [pip](https://pip.pypa.io/).
+If Nicotine+ is not packaged for your system, the current stable version can be installed using [pip](https://pip.pypa.io/).
 Ensure the [runtime dependencies](DEPENDENCIES.md) are installed, and run the following:

 ```sh
 pip3 install nicotine-plus